Statics

 🟦 Welcome!

-Hello, and welcome!
 I began the process of writing this first-edition of Statics: A Student-Centered Approach in Summer 2023 as an OER (Open Educational Resource).
-The goal of this online learning platform goal is to make Statics as easy to teach and learn as possible.
-It is now August 2023, and this site is roughly 75% complete at this time.
-I will continue to work on it in Summer 2024.
+The goal of this online learning platform goal is to make Statics as easy to teach and to learn as possible.
+It is now November 2024, and this site is roughly 95% complete at this time.
+Work continues.

 🟦 A Visual and Spatial Approach